dkim0419/SoundRecorder/README.md

 ## Dev environment

-- [Android Studio](https://d.android.com/studio/preview/) 3.3 is used for development
+- [Android Studio](https://d.android.com/studio/preview/) 3.3 (Canary) is used for development
 - [Gradle](https://gradle.org/install/) 4.10 is used to build the project
 - [Android SDK 9.0](https://d.android.com/studio/releases/platforms#9.0) (Pie), API level 28
+- Java 1.6

 ## Permissions needed for the app are: